 In Frontierland, you will find a traditional Dia de los Muertos skeleton display and an homage to Disney fan and author Ray Bradbury in the Halloween Tree.
 The tree, near the Golden Horseshoe Saloon, was inspired by Bradbury's novel "The Halloween Tree" and features orange glowing lights and jack-o-lanterns hanging from its branches.
 It's especially beautiful at night.

-You can expect to be able to get your face painted (small items for free, although full face paint does come with a price) and see decorated skeletons for Dia de los Muertos in front of the Rancho del Zocalo Mexican restaurant in Frontierland, which is one of the our favorite quick service restaurants in Disneyland Park.
+You can get your face painted (small items for free, although full face paint does come with a price) and see decorated skeletons for Dia de los Muertos in front of the Rancho del Zocalo Mexican restaurant in Frontierland, one of the our favorite quick service restaurants.

 Disney California Adventure offers a few grim grinning ghouls and ghosts of its own.
 Oogie Boogie’s oversized shadow haunts the Main Entrance of Disney California Adventure.
 Head over to the Headless Horseman Statue on Buena Vista Street.
 Beware of the bats swarming around the Carthay Circle Bell Tower!
 This year, Disney Junior star Vampirina is greeting guests during Halloween Time in Hollywood Land at Disney California Adventure — we promise she won’t bite!

 Prepare for Cars Land to roll into the Halloween spirit with holiday decor, music and characters dressed in fun “car-tumes.”
 Muffle your screams on Luigi’s Rollickin' Roadsters and Mater's Junkyard Jamboree as they put a new spin on Halloween Time.

 Any "Coco" fans out there?
 You won't want to miss visiting the Plaza de la Familia at Paradise Gardens Park.